Redondo Beach

 If you have large glass doors facing the street, a ground-floor home office, or just want peace of mind, it’s worth a conversation.

-Most homes in Redondo Beach aren’t single-pane anymore.
-The majority have dual pane glass, and while that’s a good thing for insulation and noise, it introduces a set of considerations that a lot of window film dealers either don’t know about or don’t bother to explain before they start cutting film.
+Most homes in Redondo Beach have dual pane glass.
+That’s good for insulation and noise, but it introduces a compatibility issue that, if missed by your installer, can crack the inner pane and force a full window replacement.
+Replacements run thousands per window.
+A lot of dealers either don’t know about this or don’t bother to explain it before they start cutting film.

 Not all dual pane glass is the same.
 The type of glass matters.
 Plate, tempered, and laminated all handle heat absorption differently.
 Then there’s the Low-E coating.
 Is it on the interior surface of the outer pane or the exterior surface of the inner pane?
 That combination of glass type and coating position changes everything about which films work and which ones cause problems.